-About ten percent of the general population without asthma will have EIB.
+About 10 percent of the general population without asthma will have EIB.
 Competitive and recreational athletes have a much higher rate of EIB.
 In studies of Olympic and other elite athletes, EIB occurred 20 to 50 percent of the time in athletes without asthma.
 Many of these athletes did not even know they had EIB.

-The same services that we provide to the Buckeyes are available to all athletes, recreational or competitive.
 We welcome athletes of all ages and levels of skill.

 The initial visit to the Asthma in Athletes program will include a comprehensive history and physical examination.
 The appropriate diagnostic tests will be scheduled based on the needs of each individual athlete.
 Those tests may include specialized pulmonary function testing, electrocardiography, echocardiography, allergy testing or evaluation for vocal cord dysfunction.

 At the second visit, the results of diagnostic testing will be reviewed and a treatment plan will be developed.
 Later, at the third visit, your response to treatment will be evaluated and the need for future visits will be determined.